 If you feel lost choosing the right food for your diet, consult a nutritionist.
 They can create a diet chart keeping your nutritional needs in focus.

-Cushing’s disease is a rare condition affecting over 15 million people worldwide.
+Cushing’s disease is a rare condition, with an estimated prevalence of approximately 40–70 cases per million people.
 However, with proper care and management, you can live a healthy and quality life.
-The disease is curable.
+Cushing’s disease is potentially curable, particularly with successful pituitary surgery, but long-term follow-up is required as recurrence can occur.